 The Cambridge English Dictionary defines an ideal sales pitch as a way to persuade others into buying your product or service.
 The same dictionary’s Business English version tells us that a sales pitch is a spoken or verbal description of a product or service by the seller.
 This description is fashioned in a way that the target audience should buy the product or service.

 According to HubSpot, a sales pitch is an attempt by a salesperson to convince his audience to buy his product or service or believe in what he is offering.
-Going by this sales pitch definition, you need not just try to sell with your pitch; your sales pitch can also be tailored to convince the other party to agree with your point of view.
+Going by this definition, you need not just try to sell with your script – it can also be tailored to convince the other party to agree with your point of view.
 For most parts, the modern sales pitches fit under this definition well.

-Now let’s take a look at what Merriam Webster says about sales pitches.
+Now let’s take a look at what Merriam Webster says.
 According to this dictionary, a sales pitch is a speech from someone to one or more people to buy his or her products or ideas.

-BusinessDictionary, on the other hand, says that a sales pitch is an inflexible formula or canned sales presentation delivered in every sales situation without regard to the needs of the prospect.
+BusinessDictionary, however, says that a sales pitch is an inflexible formula or canned sales presentation delivered in every sales situation without regard to the needs of the prospect.
 This is a less charitable description of this part of the sales activity; salespeople are adapting their pitches to their sales environment all the time.

 One, it has to do with appealing to a person or set of persons to buy goods or services.

-Two, a sales pitch can also be about an idea.
+Two, it can also be about an idea.

 Elements of a powerful sales pitch

-Though sales pitches vary from one seller to another, they are all common in one aspect- their end objective is to sell a certain idea, product or service.
-But isn’t necessary that all the sales pitches convert into sales.
+Though sales pitches vary from one seller to another, they are all common in one aspect – their end goal is to sell a certain idea, product or service.
+But it isn’t necessary that all of them convert into sales.
 Even as you deliver your wonderfully crafted sales talk to your client, he is always wondering whether it is adding to his business or introducing the required value in their life.

 So what’s the magic formula behind a perfect sales pitch?
 How can you make yours more effective, more successful?

-Here are a few essential elements by which you can make your sales pitch more compelling.
+Here are a few essential elements by which you can make your pitch more compelling.

 1. Get visual

-Did you know that approximately 40% of all people respond more to images than just plain text?
-The point that we are making here is that if you are delivering a sales presentation to a marketing team, it should be liberally sprinkled with images and /or videos.
+Did you know that about 40% of all people respond more to images than just plain text?
+The point that we are making here is that if you are delivering a sales presentation to a marketing team, it should be liberally sprinkled with images and/or videos.